Trust… not only is it essential to a healthy, successful relationship, but it’s the key to building emotional intimacy with a demisexual.

 Don’t Underestimate the Value of the Relationship

-Perhaps one of the best things about having a relationship with a demisexual (whether it’s friendly or romantic in nature) is we know know how important an emotional connection is.
+Perhaps one of the best things about having a relationship with a demisexual (whether it’s friendly or romantic) is we know how important an emotional connection is.

-We crave that bond and when we start to build it, we’re going to do as much as we can to nurture it.
+We crave that bond and when we build it, we’re going to do as much as we can to nurture it.